YuexiSC/msis2802winter2018homework/README.md

-# msis2802winter2018homework
+# Homework Assignments for MSIS 2802 in Winter 2018

-Homework Assignments for the MSIS 2802 class in Winter 2018
+Each Tuesday, I will publish the homework for the week.
+Make sure to fetch this repository frequently.